HiddenTrail/rf_basics/exercises/06_data_driven_tests.md

 You should do the following:

 1. Open the browser and navigate to saucedemo.com.
-2. Attempt to log in with a set of usernames and passwords.
+2. Attempt to log in with invalid (does not login) set of usernames and passwords.
 3. Verify that the login error message appears for each invalid login attempt.
-You can also just verify that you're still in the login page (with header or so).
+You can also just verify that you're still in the login page (with header or the login button or so).

 ## Exercise 6.3 - Data driven tests and checkout flow